raggedkarma/godbreakersaga/src/honour-lies/gameplay.md

 ### Reform
 The unit changes its formation from either regular to wall or column, or from wall or column to regular.
 To reform, select one of the central stands in the front rank from which to rebuild the chosen formation.
 During a reform, no stand may be placed in front of the current front rank.

-### Move
+### Regular Manoeuvres
-Moving a unit requires repositioning one of its stands in alignment with the unit, then rebuilding the formation around the placed stand.
+A unit may choose any one move to perform as a regular manouevre.
+This requires repositioning one of its stands in alignment with the unit, then rebuilding the formation around the placed stand.
 There are three ways a unit can move: _Advance_, _Retreat_, and _Pivot_.
 If a Retreat or Pivot move ends with any stand in the active unit in contact with an enemy unit, or overlapping any unit, that stand is destroyed.

 #### Advance
-Reposition a stand from the rear rank in front of the unit, with either corner in contact and the other no more than 30mm forward.
+Reposition a stand from the rear rank in front of the unit, with either corner in contact and the other corners no more than 30mm apart.
 If a stand would be placed overlapping or in contact with an enemy stand during an Advance, the unit immediately engages it in melee.

 ![advance move](/resources/images/honour-lies/advance-move.png)